A new survey of WFH (work-from-home) employees suggests that many are not yet ready to return to the office. In fact, they may never be ready.

 Will WFH jobs become the norm?

 The survey was published by staffing firm Robert Half.
-It involved more than 1,000 adult employees of US companies, all of whom are currently working from home due to the pandemic.
+It involved more than 1,000 adult employees of US companies, all of whom are currently working from home.

 As mentioned above, more than 1 in 3 said they would look for a new job if they had to again work in the office full time.

-- Related news: A new study of 2,000 Americans who have been working from home during the pandemic has found that 76% say the shift to remote work has improved their relationships with their co-workers (i.e. the co-workers they never actually see anymore).
+- Related news: A new study of 2,000 Americans who have been working from home has found that 76% say the shift to remote work has improved their relationships with their co-workers (i.e. the co-workers they never actually see anymore).

 Just under half of all the surveyed WFH employees (49%) said they would prefer a hybrid work arrangement, dividing their time between the office and another location.
 Likewise, 26% said they want to remain fully remote, and 25% wanted to return to a full-time office situation.